 “The National Endowment for Financial Education approximates that 70 percent of big lottery winners lose the money within the first few years”

 How can that be possible?
-How 70 percent of big lottery winners lose the money in the first few years?
+How do 70 percent of big lottery winners lose money in the first few years?
 Lose?
 Maybe they just misplaced the money 😉 Where does it go?

 The 2009 paper “The Ticket to Easy Street?
 The Financial Consequences of Winning the Lottery” found that while winners of the medium-level prizes of $50,000-$150,000 were 50% less likely to file for bankruptcy than small winners for the first two years…. ” they are equally likely to file (for bankruptcy) three to five years afterward.”

-There was David Lee Edwards, of Ashland, Kentucky, died at age 58, broke and penniless after winning $27 million.
-I don’t know if being a convicted felon lead to his destructive behavior but he spent $12 million in his first year and even brought a private jet, a mansion and dozens of expensive cars.
+There was David Lee Edwards, of Ashland, Kentucky, who died at age 58, broke and penniless after winning $27 million.
+I don’t know if being a convicted felon leads to his destructive behavior but he spent $12 million in his first year and even brought a private jet, a mansion, and dozens of expensive cars.